serras/emacs-haskell-tutorial/tutorial.md

 ## Summary

-An Emacs configuration file with all the features dicussed in this article can be found [in this repository](https://github.com/serras/emacs-haskell-tutorial/blob/master/dot-emacs.el).
+An Emacs configuration file with all the features discussed in this article can be found [in this repository](https://github.com/serras/emacs-haskell-tutorial/blob/master/dot-emacs.el).
 Depending on your current configuration, you may need to change some of the values from the ones shown in that file.

 ### List of key bindings